lsobremonte/lsobremonte.github.io/_posts/2024-05-11-terminal-apps.md

 ### Busyness

-description: Hollywood is a fake terminal that emulates the look of a Hollywood hacking scene.
+**Fake terminal** that emulates the look of a Hollywood hacking scene.

 ```bash
 brew install hollywood